Click the following link to access that section of the Student Handbook:

 To reserve a space, an individual or organization must:

 Campus dining is dedicated to providing quality food service to the University community.
-We hope you find our team responsive to your needs.
+We hope you find our team engaging and responsive to your needs.
 Each of our dining venues are open to anyone who visits campus.
 We encourage everyone to experience the convenience and variety offered in each of our dining locations.
 Once you enter the dining hall, you have unlimited access to a variety of food options.
-Students that have purchased the carte blanche meal plan may, leave, and return to eat again during the same dining period.
+Students that have purchased the carte blanche meal plan have the flexibility leave, and return to eat again during the same dining period.
 Any non-resident student is eligible to purchase from the resident meal plan options.
 More information on the various meal plans can be obtained from the dining services website (www.uncp.edu/dining).

 Campus dining continually strives to put the customer first.
 We sincerely hope our efforts have made your life easier and that every interaction you have with our facilities, employees and services is a pleasant one.
 If a customer misplaces or loses his/her meal card, the Braves One Card Office should be contacted immediately.
 If the original card is not recovered the student must pay a nonrefundable fee for a new card.
 These cards, as well as replacements, can be obtained from the Braves One Card Office, Auxiliary Services Building, Monday through Friday, 9:00 am-4:00 pm.